gurkslask/AC500Convert_GUI/readme.md

 In the left pane resides the choice for which protocol that is chosen.
 Modbus and Comli are supported as of now (2020-09-09).

 In the top field resides the choice of what device the output is made for, either PLC code or csv format for importing to ix Developer or ABB Panel builder 800.

+# Version
+## 1.0
+Software is released 2020-09-09, with support for protocols comli and modbus.